 It is our understanding that the Three Stamp Mill has been restored and will be operational in the winter between 2017-20.
 There are also plans are to open the Hull Mine for underground tours next year.
 We will have to go back for that.

 The Yuma Visitors Bureau offers tours to the Mine Museum seasonally.
 You can find out more about Yuma Visitor Bureau Tours here.
 Here is the website to Castle Dome Mine Museum.
-They are open October - April 7 days a week and you would need to call if you would like to visit between May and September.
+They are open October – April ,7-days a week and you will need to call if you would like to visit between May and September.
 It gets quite hot.
 Currently it is $10 for Adults, and $5 for children over 7.

 Do we recommend Castle Dome Mine Museum?
 Indeed we do!